 Stockinette curls.
-Not a tension problem, not a yarn problem, not something you’re doing wrong.
-It’s physics.
+Not usually a tension problem, not usually a yarn problem, and not something you’re doing wrong.
+It’s built into the structure of the fabric.

 What doesn’t fix curling